sanders3/ansible-pi-lockdown/README.md

 * Sets the hostname for the Pi
 * Creates a new user and deploys an SSH public key for the user
 * Disables password authentication and enforces SSH key authentication
-* Sets a static IP address, router and DNS servers
+* Doesn't set a static IP address, because my hub will do that
 * Expands the root filesystem to fill any remaining space on the Pi's SD card

 ### Usage